thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.

-### Commit Build

-The build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
-It involves checking out the latest sources from *Mainline* and at a minimum compiling the sources, running a set of *Commit Tests*, and building a binary artefact for deployment.

-### Commit Tests

-All of the Unit Tests together with a small simple smoke test suite executed during the *Commit Build*.
-This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback on.

 ### Throughput

 From [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints): the rate at which the system generates money - through sales.
 The sales part is quite important.
 If an organisation only produces stuff without selling, it will just go bankrupt.